phelmkamp/metatag/README.md

 Includes the field as an argument to the generated `New$Type` method.

+`equal`

+Includes the field in the generated `Equal` method.
+Specify the `reflect` option to compare the field using `reflect.DeepEqual`.
+Uses value receiver by default.

 `ptr`

 Specifies that a pointer receiver be used for all subsequent directives.